 In the first days of your life without breakfasts, you will probably feel hunger in mornings.
 Not a big deal at all if you know the following lifehacks:

-- Liquids remove the feeling of hunger: body wants something - body gets something (even though it's not a solid food).
+- Liquids remove the feeling of hunger: the stomach asks for something - the stomach gets something (even though it's not a solid food).
 Many times people feel hungry only because they are thirsty (this sense can also lead to overeating when it's time for your meal!).
 So, when you feel anything like hunger, your first response should be to drink:

 • Ice cold water (for me, carbonated/sparkling water works better).
 I love natural spring/mineral water.

-• Warm or hot tea (but real leaf tea, not "dust" in a bag; I love green tea, puer, oolong and milk oolong) or coffee (I prefer espresso).
-My wife loves hot water with a slice of lemon.
-Of course, everything - unsweetened.
+• Warm or hot tea (but real leaf tea, not "dust" in a bag; I love puer and oolong, many people prefer green tea) or coffee (I prefer espresso).
+Of course, everything - unsweetened!
 BTW, coffee is an appetite suppressant.
 We read in the article Does Coffee Reduce Appetite?: "Anecdotally, people have reported feeling less hungry after consuming a coffee, and some people prefer to have coffee instead of breakfast."

 - Many people mistakenly believe that if hunger is not satisfied, then it will become stronger and stronger, until some catastrophic consequences occur.
 But it's not true: the feeling of hunger is not dangerous.
 It's only a feeling - it's not a pain that is too terrible to endure.
 In fact, it's a signal, sent us by the brain, but literally nothing will happen if we ignore it (for example, if it's impossible to drink in that moment).
 Reddit Wiki is 100% right: "Our society has somehow decided that being hungry is one of the ultimate discomforts, and going without food for a bit to long is so detrimental to your health that people treat hunger like it is a terrible terminal disease that must be fought.
 It is not.
 As you begin IF, you will discover how ingrained eating is in our culture, and in our own psyche.
 Remember that, for most people, being hungry isn't life threatening, or even really dangerous at all.
 Just maybe a bit uncomfortable".